wassimseif/wassimseif.github.io/content/posts/torchtitan/index.md

 ### FSDP2

 They have improved on FSDP1 by improving the [FlatParamter](https://pytorch.org/docs/stable/fsdp.html) and replacing it by a new [implementation](https://pytorch.org/docs/stable/distributed.tensor.html) called DTensor (Distributed Tensor).
-This new data type also used in Tensor Parallelism.
+This new data type is also used in Tensor Parallelism.
 They have around 7% improvement over FSDP1 which is a nice free improvement to have.

-They use FSDP in 2 cases :
+They use FSDP in 2 cases:
 - 1D parallelism and CPU offloading.
 - Shard on node level if used with other parallelism techniques.

 ### Regional Compilation
-Instead of rely on Pytorch's Compiler [docs](https://pytorch.org/docs/stable/torch.compiler.html) to compile the whole model and hope that it gets it optimized.
-They compile only specific blocks (TransformerBlock) where the attention is which gives them a simpler graph and since they're compiling the same structe, they only have to compile it once and save a lot of compilation time.
+Instead of relying on Pytorch's Compiler [docs](https://pytorch.org/docs/stable/torch.compiler.html) to compile the whole model and hope that it gets optimized, they compile only specific blocks (TransformerBlock) where the *attention* gives them a simpler graph.
+Since they're compiling the same structures, they only have to compile it **once**; thus, saving plenty of compilation time.

 ### Flight Recorder
 Comes very handy when you are debugging what nccl is doing.

 ### Fault Tolerance Training
-This is a very interesting feature, it allows your training loop to continue even if.
+This is a very interesting feature, it allows your training loop to continue even if some of the GPUs fail during training.
 I still have to test it.

 ### Wandb Integration
-Although tensorboard is the default, they [finally](https://github.com/pytorch/torchtitan/pull/699) have some wandb integration
+Although tensorboard is the default, they [finally](https://github.com/pytorch/torchtitan/pull/699) have some wandb integration.

 ### Other Features
 - Asynchronous Tensor Parallel